fastoch/HTMX/README.md

 ---

-## Code sample
+## Code example (front-end)

-After having downloaded a copy of `htmx.min.js` from [unpkg.com](https://unpkg.com/htmx.org@2.0.1/dist/htmx.min.js), add it to the appropriate directory in your project and include it where necessary with a `<script>` tag:
+After having downloaded a copy of `htmx.min.js` from [unpkg.com](https://unpkg.com/htmx.org@2.0.1/dist/htmx.min.js), add it to the appropriate
+directory in your project and include it where necessary with a `<script>` tag:

 index.html
 ```html